tjdwill/ewi/journal.md

 ## Journal

+### 15 November 2024

+Let's regroup a bit.
+So far, I've been working on the infrastructure of my application, creating data structures and functions that store user data, job data, and information regarding metrics.
+I've created a file format to store the entire record of a given employee and wrote functions to import from and export to said format.
+Finally, I created a format that allows users to define the metrics associated with their given job.

+Now, I want to focus on actually calculating reportable data.
+I've [already laid](#22-october-2024) some
+[groundwork in this area](#21-october-2024), so let's continue along that track.

+The entire point of this tool is that workload is difficult to measure because the metrics vary depending on the industry and the roles *within* said industry.
+My idea is to have a definable set of metrics for a job and over time collect numerous survey responses that will ultimately enable comparing a given employee's workload (using technical and personal/emotional metrics) to a global average.

+This proposed method makes sense to me due to how we implicitly evaluate workload.
+We tend to compare our current or recent quantity of work with what we perceive as "normal".
+Therefore, having a relative comparison seems more of a faithful representation of workload than attempting to create a singular formula.
+However, I acknowledge that I may change my mind as I continue this project and improve my understanding of mathematics and model creation.

 ### 14 November 2024

 Working job profile parser.
 This parser loads any type of file (may change that in the